kafoste3/kat-flashcard/README.md

 # Foster's Flashers - readme

 ## About Us
-  We are study tool to help people learn knowledge by flashing them with the answers.
+  We are a study tool to help people learn knowledge by flashing them with the answers.

 ## Contributors
   + Kat Foster